BielRoig/hfeb-guide/content/docs/matchup-spread/gat.md

 **Survival of the Fittest** is strong, but it isn't as free as it is against UB Psychatog.

-GAT can have **Disenchant** or similar effects main deck, and post-board it can further increase the number of answers.
+GAT can have **Disenchant** or similar effects main deck, and post-board it can further increase the number of answers (usually **Ray of Revelation**).
 On top of that, even when Survival resolves, you have to convert it into a line quickly, because Dryad and Psychatog can close in a few turns.

 You can't always afford to use Survival as a slow engine.
 Sometimes you have to use it as a card that builds an immediate kill or a position that's very hard to beat.